k435467/Django-Tutorial-Practice/README.md

 Practice the Django tutorial that is on the MDN website on Windows. [link to the tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django)

+Learn Django from scratch.
+Including setting up dev environment, defining models, Django admin site, auth and permissions, testing, security, etc. Build a local library website and deploy it on Heroku.

 - [My notes](#my-notes)
   - [Django introduction](#django-introduction)
   - [Setting up a Django development environment](#setting-up-a-django-development-environment)